padogrid/bundle-mosquitto-tutorial-virtual-clusters/README.md

 ### Archetype 1

 Archetype 1 refers to a baseline virtual cluster providing the effect of a *fan-out* architecture: **one publisher and many subscribers**.
 In Archetype 1, the receiver subscribes to all the brokers in the virtual cluster.
 The sender delivers each message using a single publisher that is connected to one of the brokers and the receiver receives the message from that broker.
+The publisher is selected by one of the following methods.
+The default method is `publisherType: STICKY`.
+The publisher "sticks" to one endpoint for all operations.

+- By `publisherType`.
+Valid values are `STICKY`, `RANDOM`, `ROUND_ROBIN`, and `ALL`.
+- By endpoint name.
+Each endpoint is identifiable by a unqiue name.
+- By topic base.
+Each endpoint can be tied to a topic base.

 ```yaml
 clusters: